tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 ### Some Final Touches for Guest Devices

 Now we have most of the actual devices setup.
-Some final modifications for individual devices can be done at the end of the guest device tree config.
-These can be done outside the main node as we just modify some node properties which are already defined.
+Some final modifications for individual devices can be done at the end of the guest device tree configuration.
+These can be done outside the main node, as we just modify some node properties which are already defined.

     /**
      * For fec1 we need to update the interrupts to match the ones used by guest pass-through.